UKCA marking: Applicability of UKCA and CE marks

+The scope and procedures of the UKCA scheme initially followed those for CE marking.
+In 2019, the (then) government said that the two schemes may diverge after 31 December 2020.
+Initial guidance regarding UKCA marking was originally published by the government in 2019, ahead of a potential no-deal Brexit but was subsequently withdrawn.

 The government planned for UKCA compliance to be a mandatory requirement from then, but the CE mark was accepted as an alternative, initially for the transition period until 1 January 2022.
-This deadline for including the UKCA mark was extended to 1 January 2023, then to 31 December 2024, and then on 1 August 2023 the government effectively withdrew the requirement for UKCA, and stated that the CE mark remains acceptable for most goods as a valid sign of conformance.
-On 2 September 2024, the government announced that the CE marking for construction products will continue to be accepted until it announces otherwise (with a minimum of two year's notice).
+This deadline for including the UKCA mark was extended to 1 January 2023, then to 31 December 2024.

+On 1 August 2023 the government effectively withdrew the requirement for UKCA, and stated that the CE mark remains acceptable for most goods as a valid sign of conformance.

+On 2 September 2024, the government announced that the CE marking for construction products will continue to be accepted until it announces otherwise (with a minimum of two years notice).
 At the time of the announcement, the deadline for construction products was 30 June 2025.

-The scope and procedures of the UKCA scheme initially follow those for CE marking.
-The Government said that after 31 December 2020 the two schemes may diverge.

-Initial guidance regarding UKCA marking was originally published by the Government of the United Kingdom in 2019 ahead of a potential no-deal Brexit but was subsequently withdrawn.